mk815/smqa-29-scientific-conference-organization-assistant/README.md

  smqa-29-scientific-conference-organization-assistant
 # Installation & Set up
   To run this project, you need to have Java Development Kit (JDK) version 14.0.2 installed on your machine.
-You can download and install Java JDK from the official Oracle website. eclipseIDE 2023-12 has been used
+You can download and install Java JDK from the official Oracle website. eclipseIDE 2023-12 has been used and runs in Windows operating system

   - The below libraries are often added to Java projects as dependencies to extend functionalities or support specific features.
   1. javax.mail.jar: This JAR file contains the JavaMail API, which provides the ability to send, receive, and manipulate email messages using Java.